-- Establish a schedule for eliminating deficiencies related to current standards. - Ensure building construction is in compliance with the "Field Act" and certified with the - Department of the State Architect (DSA). - Enhance pedestrian connections between parking lots, buildings and within open space areas to create safe and well-lit routes. - Improve safety associated with vehicular/pedestrian conflict points by creating new walks along roadway routes, improving signage, installation of speed control devises, gates and bollards.
-Design and install a secondary vehicular emergency access and delivery system to campus that does not conflict with major pedestrian routes. - Design and retrofit all pedestrian circulation routes for full accessibility as defined by the American Disabilities Act (ADA). - Extend the pedestrian circulation system to include fitness walking trails suited to a variety of capabilities. - Improve safe and direct access to evening destinations and provide emergency phones at key locations and improve cell phone coverage on campus. - Develop and maintain a safe and healthy work environment for employees and a safe operation of facilities, equipment and handling of products that comply with all federal, state and local standards and regulations. - Identify with the assistance of the Safety Committee various areas of concern and develop and implement corrective actions that will reduce incident rates, property loss, and worker's compensation costs. - Assist in identifying and advocating for policies that promote a safe and healthy environment (alcohol & tobacco prohibition, traffic control etc.).
+- Establish a schedule for eliminating deficiencies related to current standards. - Ensure building construction is in compliance with the "Field Act" and certified with the Department of the State Architect (DSA). - Enhance pedestrian connections between parking lots, buildings and within open space areas to create

+- safe and well-lit routes. - Improve safety associated with vehicular/pedestrian conflict points by creating new walks along roadway routes, improving signage, installation of speed control devises, gates and bollards. - Design and install a secondary vehicular emergency access and delivery system to campus that does not conflict with major pedestrian routes. - Design and retrofit all pedestrian circulation routes for full accessibility as defined by the American Disabilities Act (ADA). - Extend the pedestrian circulation system to include fitness walking trails suited to a variety of capabilities. - Improve safe and direct access to evening destinations and provide emergency phones at key locations and improve cell phone coverage on campus. - Develop and maintain a safe and healthy work environment for employees and a safe operation of facilities, equipment and handling of products that comply with all federal, state and local standards and regulations.

-Standard Five - Identity & Uniformity: Reflect and enhance the image of the college by promoting the development of afunctional and attractive campus that reflects its local and regional importance.
+Standard Five - Identity & Uniformity: Reflect and enhance the image of the college by promoting the development of a functional and attractive campus that reflects its local and regional importance.